Hitoshi Ashida

-Early life
+Early life and education

 Ashida was born in Fukuchiyama, Kyoto, the second son of politician and banker Shikanosuke Ashida.
 His father had been in the House of Representatives and served as director of Nōkō Bank.
 His grandfather was landed magnate and village headman (nanushi) Jizaemon Ashida.

 He studied French civil law at Tokyo Imperial University.
 After graduation, he worked in the Ministry of Foreign Affairs for twenty years.

-Early career
+Political career

 In 1932, Ashida ran his first successful campaign for a seat in the House of Representatives as a member of the Seiyūkai Party.
 He sided with Ichirō Hatoyama's "orthodox" wing following the Seiyukai's split in 1939.

 After the war, Ashida won a seat in the new Diet as a member of the Liberal Party, from which he split to merge with Kijūrō Shidehara's Progressive Party to form the Democratic Party.
 Ashida was elected president of the new party, and became minister of foreign affairs in 1947 under Socialist prime minister Tetsu Katayama.

-He also chaired the Committee on the Bill for Revision of the Imperial Constitution, and served as the chairman of the Kenpō Fukyū Kai, a society created to promote the revised Constitution of Japan, from 1946–1948.
+He also chaired the Committee on the Bill for Revision of the Imperial Constitution, and served as the chairman of the Kenpō Fukyū Kai, a society created to promote the revised Constitution of Japan, from 1946 to 1948.
 During his term, he made a key amendment to Article Nine of the planned Japanese Constitution, which enabled the creation of the Japanese Self-Defense Force.

-Prime minister and later life
+Premiership (1948)

 Ashida became prime minister in 1948, leading a coalition government of Democratic and Socialist members.
 His tenure ended just seven months after it began.
 Two of his cabinet ministers were accused of corruption in the Showa Electric scandal, which forced the cabinet to resign.
 One of them was Takeo Kurusu, a state minister without a portfolio.

+Ashida's government was hampered by taking over at the end of the fiscal year.
+The country operated on a temporary budget until a budget was passed in July.

+Later life

 After his tenure as prime minister, Ashida focused on Japan's position in Asia and re-armament.
 He became outspoken in support of creating a national defense force after the outbreak of the Korean War, fearing that a similar conflict may occur in Japan.
 Ashida also promoted the idea of forming a Japanese group of volunteers to fight alongside United Nations Command in support of the Republic of Korea.
 In 1951, he gave speaking tours across Japan advocating for his interpretation of Article 9, stating that it does not impose restrictions on Japan preparing a force for defensive purposes.

 In 1958, Ashida was cleared of all charges in relation to corruption allegations.
 He died a year later at the age of seventy-one.